-Sharing information from management or corporate teams with first-line employees is not something that should be taken lightly.
+Sharing information from management or corporate teams with first-line employees is crucial.
 Transparent top-down communication is an essential part of an effective communication strategy, leading to more engaged and productive employees.

 The trouble is, even if you are committed to sharing meaningful information with your workforce, they probably aren’t reading it.
 When managers or executives need to convey an important message to a large group of people, sending a mass email or posting to the Intranet isn’t going to cut it, especially for companies who have large numbers of deskless employees.

 Imagine managing a large team of field service technicians, or being in charge of an important event, and trying to get important information out to hundreds (or thousands) of people through email.
 They aren’t standing by a computer ready to receive your communication and as a result, important messages go unread.
 Even if employees access email on a smartphone, it’s not something that is continually open and easy to review, let alone respond to.

 When it comes to top-down communication, you have to use a method that is mobile-first because that is the way teams communicate.
 Email is an office worker’s tool and doesn’t cut it for mobile and customer-facing teams.